nicolasfara/phd-programme-cs-slides/content/home/slides.md

 ---

-# Long term contribution
+# Long-term contribution

 {{% shrink %}}

-- Provide new _approaches_ and _solutions_ to challenges in the research community (focus on CAS)
+- Provide new _approaches_ and _solutions_ to open challenges in the research community (focus on CAS)
 - Understand the role of **CAS** in modern scenarios like _smart cities_ and _large-scale IoT systems_
 - Provide reference implementations of the proposed approaches
 - Groundwork for creating systems in the _edge-cloud continuum_ with a focus on **dynamicity** and **self-adaptation**.